 Lutherwood’s Community Advisory Committee is a small, informal group that offers constructive feedback to Lutherwood on ways to enhance the quality of its mental health services.
 We value the unique perspectives of the parents of our youth or adult past participants of one of our programs or services.
 For more information or to get involved, contact our Director of Mental Health Services at: email@example.com

-- Regular meetings will be set to review progress, change goals and discuss transition plans.
-It will be important for you (and your family/guardian) to attend and participate in all of your scheduled appointments.
+Regular meetings will be set to review progress, update goals (if needed) and discuss discharge and transition plans.
+It will be important for you (and your family/guardian) to attend and participate in your scheduled appointments.

-Needs Assessments are the way you and your family express your wishes about treatment at Lutherwood.
-Clinical staff complete the assessments soon after you request our help.
-The recommendations will be shared with you.
+Needs Assessments are conducted by a clinical staff member and are a way for you and your family to express your wishes about treatment at Lutherwood.
+The recommendations based on the needs assessment will be shared with you.

-Educational Programming is provided by Waterloo Region District School Board (WRDSB) as well as by Waterloo Catholic District School Board (WCDSB) on-site, whose teachers are fully accredited for regular classroom assignments.
+Educational Programming is provided on-site by teaching staff from the Waterloo Region District School Board (WRDSB) and the Waterloo Catholic District School Board.

-- Recreation Programming uses leisure education programs, and recreation participation in community programs to help use leisure time to enhance your health, functional abilities, independence, and quality of life.
+Recreation Programming uses leisure education programs, and recreation to enhance your physical and mental health, functional abilities, independence, and quality of life.

-- Community Involvement is often included, using community resources on a group and individual basis (e.g., outings to recreation centres, movies) as part of our program.
-Where possible, we will also try to maintain any involvement in existing community activities (e.g., sports teams, clubs).
+Community Involvement is often included, using community resources on a group and individual basis as part of our program.
+Where possible, we will also try to maintain any involvement in existing community activities (e.g., sports teams, clubs.)

-- Psychiatric Support includes psychiatric assessment and monitoring of a medical plan which are provided by a consulting Psychiatrist and the Nurse.
-Your parent(s) and/or guardian(s) will be consulted to provide consent for any assessments and medical intervention.
+Psychiatric Support includes psychiatric assessment and monitoring of a medical plan which are provided by a consulting Psychiatrist and the Registered Nurse on-site.
+Your parent(s) and/or guardian(s) will be consulted to provide consent for any assessments and medical interventions.

-- Psychology Support may include consultation to you, your treatment team, and/or family to assist with better understanding mental health needs, diagnoses, learning needs and strengths, and determining interventions that will best support you and your success.
+Psychology Support may include consultation with you, your treatment team, and/or your family to assist with better understanding mental health needs, diagnoses, learning needs, and strengths, and determining interventions that will best support you and your success.
 Although not typical, occasionally, under certain circumstances, there may be the opportunity for you to meet directly with psychology staff for treatment or assessment to help in identifying and reaching your treatment goals; in this situation, a separate consent process would be involved.